almonds0166/watch-octocat/README.md

 ## Notes

 I guarantee there are still bugs I need to sort out.
-(Sorrynotsorry)
+(Sorrynotsorry) Please be patient...